simontonsoftware/s-libs/projects/signal-store/README.md

-TODO: update from app-state to ng-signal-state
+TODO: update from app-state to signal-store

 An observable state management library.
 Think of it like Redux, but without actions or reducers.
 That makes it a natural fit for anyone who wants the benefits of centralized state management, without adopting a function style of programming.

 ## API Documentation

-Once you are familiar with the basics, it may help to see the [api documentation](https://simontonsoftware.github.io/s-libs/ng-signal-state).
+Once you are familiar with the basics, it may help to see the [api documentation](https://simontonsoftware.github.io/s-libs/signal-store).

 ## Introduction